encse/wildcat/README.md

 ![Holding5](/images/holding5.jpg)

-# <a name="/en/fiveballsplits.html"></a>Five Ball Splits
+# <a name="/en/fiveballsplits"></a>Five Ball Splits

 ![FiveBallSplits](/videos/mp4/fiveballsplits.mp4)

 This is a really easy five ball pattern.
-You can start working on it as soon as you've learned the [Three Ball Cascade](cascade.html).
+You can start working on it as soon as you've learned the [Three Ball Cascade](cascade).
 Start with three balls in one hand.
-Throw one to the other hand just as you would if you were juggling a [Cascade](cascade.html).
+Throw one to the other hand just as you would if you were juggling a [Cascade](cascade).
 Then throw the other two balls from the other hand so that they split, sending one ball to the other hand and one ball sort of straight up just to be caught back in the same hand that threw it.
 The next throw is done the same way, but goes in between the other two balls in the air.
-The trick feels just like a [Three Ball Cascade](cascade.html).
+The trick feels just like a [Three Ball Cascade](cascade).

 When you throw two balls from one hand at the same time it's called a multiplex.

-# <a name="/en/flash.html"></a>Flash
+# <a name="/en/flash"></a>Flash

 ![Flash](/videos/mp4/flash.mp4)

 When you do a Flash, throw all three balls in quick succession.
 All the balls should be in the air at the same time.
 You may want to clap your hands together while all balls are in the air to convince yourself that they're all up there.
-This is the first step in learning to juggle [Five Balls](fiveballcascade.html).
+This is the first step in learning to juggle [Five Balls](fiveballcascade).
 When juggling five the Flash would be the first three throws, then you just throw up another to replace each ball as it comes down.

-# <a name="/en/forkcatch.html"></a>Fork Catch
+# <a name="/en/forkcatch"></a>Fork Catch

 ![ForkCatch](/videos/mp4/forkcatch.mp4)

 The Fork Catch is a way to catch a ball on the back of your hand.
 You can do this by spreading you index and middle fingers apart and letting the ball rest in between.
 Another method is to catch the ball on your index and ring fingers by holding your middle finger lower, which is the method I used in this video.
 As you catch the ball, start with your hand a little high and lower it to absorb the shock of the ball hitting.
 The idea is to prevent the ball from bouncing.

-# <a name="/en/fourballasynchronousfountain.html"></a>Four Ball Asynchronous Fountain
+# <a name="/en/fourballasynchronousfountain"></a>Four Ball Asynchronous Fountain

 ![FourBallAsynchronousFountain](/videos/mp4/fourasynchronous.mp4)

-Before learning four balls, you need to learn [Two in One Hand - Outside](twoinonehand-outside.html) in both your right and left hands.
+Before learning four balls, you need to learn [Two in One Hand - Outside](twoinonehand-outside) in both your right and left hands.
 In this pattern, you throw from one hand first.
 When that ball reaches its peak, you throw from the other hand.
 Then it's just the same as doing two in one hand, only you're doing it with both hands.
 Notice that the balls never switch hands.

-# <a name="/en/fourballcolumns.html"></a>Four Ball Columns
+# <a name="/en/fourballcolumns"></a>Four Ball Columns

 ![FourBallColumns](/videos/mp4/fourcolumns.mp4)

-This is just like [One-up Two-up](one-uptwo-up.html), except that the one-up is a two-up.
+This is just like [One-up Two-up](one-uptwo-up), except that the one-up is a two-up.

-# <a name="/en/fourballpistons.html"></a>Four Ball Pistons
+# <a name="/en/fourballpistons"></a>Four Ball Pistons

 ![FourBallPistons](/videos/mp4/fourpistons.mp4)

-First learn [Two in One Hand - Columns](twoinonehand-columns.html) in each hand.
+First learn [Two in One Hand - Columns](twoinonehand-columns) in each hand.
 Then do both hands at the same time.

-# <a name="/en/fourballsynchronousfountain.html"></a>Four Ball Synchronous Fountain
+# <a name="/en/fourballsynchronousfountain"></a>Four Ball Synchronous Fountain

 ![FourBallSynchronousFountain](/videos/mp4/foursynchronous.mp4)

-Before learning four balls, you need to learn [Two in One Hand - Outside](twoinonehand-outside.html) in both your right and left hands.
+Before learning four balls, you need to learn [Two in One Hand - Outside](twoinonehand-outside) in both your right and left hands.
 In this pattern, you throw them from both hands simultaneously.
 That's really all there is to it.
 Notice that the balls never switch hands.

-# <a name="/en/fourballsynchronoushalfshower.html"></a>Four Ball Synchronous Half Shower
+# <a name="/en/fourballsynchronoushalfshower"></a>Four Ball Synchronous Half Shower

 ![FourBallSynchronousHalfShower](/videos/mp4/fourwimpy.mp4)

 Throw two balls at a time so they cross at the top.
 It's important to make sure one always goes over the other.
-If you can do [Rainbow Cross](rainbowcross.html) with three balls, then this shouldn't be too hard.
+If you can do [Rainbow Cross](rainbowcross) with three balls, then this shouldn't be too hard.

-# <a name="/en/halfmess.html"></a>Half Mess
+# <a name="/en/halfmess"></a>Half Mess

 ![HalfMess](/videos/mp4/halfmess.mp4)

-Start with a [Reverse Cascade](reversecascade.html).
-Now throw one [Under Your Arm](underthearm.html) and catch the next [Under Your Arm](underthearm.html).
-Then go back to the [Reverse Cascade](reversecascade.html), making sure that you do the throw [Over the Top](overthetop.html) (as all the throws are in a [reverse cascade](reversecascade.html)).
+Start with a [Reverse Cascade](reversecascade).
+Now throw one [Under Your Arm](underthearm) and catch the next [Under Your Arm](underthearm).
+Then go back to the [Reverse Cascade](reversecascade), making sure that you do the throw [Over the Top](overthetop) (as all the throws are in a [reverse cascade](reversecascade)).
 Immediately repeat this pattern.

-# <a name="/en/halfshower.html"></a>Half Shower
+# <a name="/en/halfshower"></a>Half Shower

 ![HalfShower](/videos/mp4/halfshower.mp4)

-The Half Shower is just [Over the Top](overthetop.html) done continuously in one direction.
+The Half Shower is just [Over the Top](overthetop) done continuously in one direction.
 Every throw from one hand goes over the top.

-# <a name="/en/invertedshower.html"></a>Inverted Shower
+# <a name="/en/invertedshower"></a>Inverted Shower

 ![InvertedShower](/videos/mp4/invertedshower.mp4)

 You pretty much do what you see here.
 It's easier if you grab the balls from the top, but you'll block your audience's view of the ball.
 I find this trick very difficult.
 I tend to bump the ball with my wrist as I'm carring across the top.
-If you like the look of this trick, but find it too difficult, try the [Pendulum](pendulum.html) instead.
+If you like the look of this trick, but find it too difficult, try the [Pendulum](pendulum) instead.

-# <a name="/en/learningthecascade.html"></a>Learning the Cascade
+# <a name="/en/learningthecascade"></a>Learning the Cascade
 If you are just learning to juggle for the first time, you should start with the cascade.
 Follow the link to see what the cascade looks like.
 Start with one ball.
 Scoop your hand under to the other side of your body as you throw.
 See the videos below to see how it should look.
 Keep your hand low to catch.
 Do not reach up to catch the ball, let gravity do its job!
 Most of the movement should be in your forearms.
 Your elbows should stay by your sides.
 Look up.
 You do not need to look at your hands to know where they are.
 You do not need to spend much time at this level if you are not having any problems.

 ![CascadeOneBall](/videos/mp4/cascadeoneball.mp4)